DanielBashary/DanielBashary/README.md

 ⭐I’m a quick learner, picking up new tools on the go.
 I am persistent and never give up when presented with a new challenge.
 ⭐Hard-working is an understatement.
 I will crank out tasks until the job is done perfectly.

-Feel free to take a look at my projects on my Github.
-I am always open to new connections, and can be reached by phone at +972 (053) 754-3035 or by email at daniel.bashary@gmail.com.

 <!---
 DanielBashary/DanielBashary is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.